 6. Pouring Certain Other Chemicals Down the Drain

 In addition to drain cleaner, there are also a number of other household chemicals that you should avoid pouring down the drain since they can cause damage to your pipes.
 This includes substances like nail polish and nail polish remover, paint and paint thinners, bleach, and certain other cleaning products.

 One major mistake many people make is assuming that all of their household cleaning products can be flushed down the drain.
 However, many of them contain harsh chemicals that can damage your pipes.
 Therefore, you should always check the back of the bottle to see if your cleaning products are flushable.
 Alternatively, you could consider switching to more natural cleaning solutions like vinegar.

 Paying close attention to what you are putting down your drains is the easiest way to avoid clogs and other plumbing issues.
 Nevertheless, clogs can still occur even when you are being extremely diligent about what you let go down the drain.
-If you do find yourself facing a clog in your Columbus home, the professional team at Apex Plumbing Pros is available around the clock to help.
+If you do find yourself facing a clog in your Columbus home, the professional team at Apex Plumbing, Heating, and Air Pros is available around the clock to help.
 In addition to drain cleaning and sewer line repair, we also offer a wide range of excavation and plumbing services, including bathroom remodeling, toilet repair, water heater repair, sump pump maintenance, and more.
 For more information or to schedule an appointment, give us a call today.